 Mediation and conciliation are available and encouraged in Burkina Faso.
 In 2006, Burkina Faso introduced specialized commercial chambers in the general courts and in 2007 opened the Arbitration, Mediation and Resolution Center (Centre d’Arbitrage, de Mediation et de Conciliation de Ouagadougou (CAMCO)) under the auspices of the Chamber of Commerce and Industry. (http://www.camco.bf/).
 If a dispute is not settled by the CAMCO, the case can be referred to international bodies such as the International Chamber of Commerce of Paris.

 The parliament adopted the Law number 047-2017 laying down modalities for intervention by the state jurisdictions on arbitration in Burkina Faso.
-Burkina Faso is not a member of the Apostille Convention.
-Consequently, any arbitral award rendered abroad should receive an exequatur before enforcement.
+Burkina Faso is not a member of the Apostille Convention and, consequently, any arbitral award rendered abroad should receive an exequatur before enforcement.

 In 2016, a foreign mining company addressed an arbitration request to the International Chamber of Commerce’s International Court of Arbitration.
-The complaint stems from a dispute over the Tambao deposit in the northeastern corner of Burkina Faso.
-Prior to requesting arbitration in the Paris-based international court, the disputing parties seized the CAMCO.
+The complaint stems from a dispute over the manganese deposit in Tambao in the northeastern corner of Burkina Faso.
+Prior to requesting arbitration in the Paris-based international court, the disputing parties closed their case at the CAMCO.

 Since Burkina Faso is a member of the OHADA, the Uniform Act on Bankruptcy is applicable.

-There is no credit bureau in Burkina Faso.
+There are no bankruptcy courts in Burkina Faso.
 The World Bank’s 2019 “Doing Business” report ranked Burkina Faso 107 out of 190 countries for Resolving Insolvency.

 4. Industrial Policies

-Burkina Faso’s regulations governing the establishment of businesses include most forms of companies admissible under French business law, including: public corporations, limited liability companies, limited share partnerships, sole proprietorships, subsidiaries, and affiliates of foreign enterprises.
-With each scheme, there is a corresponding set of related preferences, duty exceptions, corporate tax exemptions, and operation-related taxes.
+Burkina Faso’s regulations governing the establishment of businesses include most forms of companies admissible under French business law, including public corporations, limited liability companies, limited share partnerships, sole proprietorships, subsidiaries, and affiliates of foreign enterprises.
+With each corporate structure, there is a corresponding set of related preferences, duty exceptions, corporate tax exemptions, and operation-related taxes.

 Under the investment code, all personal and legal entities lawfully established in Burkina Faso, both local and foreign, are entitled to the following rights: fixed property, forest and industrial rights, concessions, administrative authorizations, access to permits, and participation in state contracts.

-There are no foreign trade zones or free ports in Burkina Faso.
+There are no foreign trade zones, free ports, or special economic zones in Burkina Faso.
 The Burkinabe investment code prohibits discrimination against foreigners.
 American firms not registered in Burkina Faso can compete for contracts on projects financed by international sources such as the World Bank, U.N. organizations, or the African Development Bank.

 The African Continental Free Trade Area (AfCFTA) refers to a continental geographic zone where goods and services move among member states of the AU with no restrictions.
 The AfCFTA aims to boost intra-African trade by providing a comprehensive and mutually beneficial trade agreement among the member states, covering trade in goods and services, investment, intellectual property rights and competition policy.
-To date, 30 countries have both signed and approved ratification of the AfCFTA Agreement.
+As of May 2022, 43 countries (including Burkina Faso) have deposited their instruments of ratification.
 Of the 55 AU member states, only Eritrea has yet to sign.
-The operational phase of the AfCFTA was subsequently launched during the 12th Extraordinary Session of the Assembly of the African Union in Niamey, Niger on July 7, 2019.
-The AfCFTA will be governed by five operational instruments: the Rules of Origin; the online negotiating forum; the monitoring and elimination of non-tariff barriers; a digital payments system and the African Trade Observatory.
-A digital payments system was supposed to start on July 1, 2020, but as a result of the COVID-19 global pandemic, this start date has been postponed (a new date is yet to be confirmed by the African Union Commission).
+Start of trading under the AfCFTA Agreement began on January 1,2021.
+The AfCFTA will be governed by five operational instruments: The Rules of Origin; the online negotiating forum; the monitoring and elimination of non-tariff barriers; a digital payments system and the African Trade Observatory.
+A digital payments system was scheduled to start in 2020 but has since been postponed due to the COVID-19 pandemic.
+On March 10, 2022, the Enhanced Integrated Framework (EIF) of the United Nations Economic Commission for Africa (UNECA) and the International Islamic Trade Finance Corporation (ITFC) launched a project to support the implementation of more than 30 activities in the AfCFTA in signatory countries, including Burkina Faso.

 Performance and Data Localization Requirements

 The GoBF does not mandate local employment, but in recent years has encouraged investors to promote local employment and support local economies.
 The GoBF does not require investors to purchase materials from local sources or to export a certain percentage of output.
 However, regarding the mining sector, according to the article 101 of the mining code, “Holders of mining title or authorization and their subcontractors give preference to Burkinabe enterprises for any contract of provision of services or supplies of goods in equivalence of price, quality and time.”
+A decree was adopted by the Burkina Faso government in September 2021 to guide the application of the provision of article 101 and provided a list of goods for which the decree is applicable.
+It will come into force on January 1, 2023.
 The GoBF does not impose “offset” requirements, which dictate that major procurements be approved only if the foreign supplier invests in Burkinabe manufacturing, research and development, or service facilities in areas related to the items being procured.
 Burkina Faso does not have “forced localization” policies.

 5. Protection of Property Rights

-Since the 2009 land tenure reform law, the government of Burkina Faso has been engaged in an effort to issue titles recognizing land ownership rights.
-The first Millennium Challenge Corporation (MCC) compact focused on beginning this process in 47 communes, with plans for the government to expand the effort throughout the country.
+Since the 2009 land tenure reform law, the government of Burkina Faso has been engaged to issue titles recognizing land ownership rights.
+The MCC’s first compact focused on beginning this process in 47 communes, with plans for the government to expand the effort throughout the country.

 Mortgages exist in Burkina Faso both for land and for structures.
 Rules governing mortgages are set at the regional level by the West African Economic and Monetary Union, specifically under the Organization for the Synchronization of Business Rights in Africa (Organisation pour l’Harmonisation en Afrique des Droits des Affaires (OHADA).
 Liens are not widely used.